Jimmie Johnson: 2011

 In 2011, Johnson began the season with a fourth-place finish in the Budweiser Shootout, after starting from the 23rd position.
 One week later in the 2011 Daytona 500, he started 23rd, but finished 27th after being involved in a crash on lap 29.
 During the Subway Fresh Fit 500, he managed a third-place finish.
-Following a 16th-place finish after the Kobalt Tools 400 he collected two consecutive Top 5 finishes.
+Following a sixteenth-place finish after the Kobalt Tools 400, he collected two consecutive top-five finishes.

 Statistically, Johnson's 2011 season was one of his worst performances to date, even though he finished sixth in the points.
 He only won two races during the season.
 The first was the Aaron's 499 at Talladega Superspeedway, where Johnson started on the outside pole and tandem-drafted with Dale Earnhardt Jr. for the entire race.
 On the last lap, with Johnson in front, he and Earnhardt Jr. were in fifth and sixth off of turn 4, behind two other pairs of cars – their Hendrick teammates Jeff Gordon and Mark Martin, and the Richard Childress drafting pair of Clint Bowyer and Kevin Harvick.
 In the tri-oval, Earnhardt Jr. gave Johnson enough of a push to nip Bowyer at the finish line by 0.002 seconds.
 This was the closest recorded finish in Talladega history and tied the 2003 Carolina Dodge Dealers 400 for closest margin of victory in NASCAR history.
 After finishing in the first 15 positions in the next four races, Johnson failed to finish the Coca-Cola 600 after his engine failed.
 Three weeks later, in the Heluva Good!
 Sour Cream Dips 400, Johnson spun off turn two, flattening multiple tires, and breaking the sway bar which prompted him to a finish of 27th.
 During the Toyota/Save Mart 350, Johnson finished seventh after starting 12th on the grid.
 The finish moved Johnson to third in the Drivers' standings.